AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ## Restrict folder access for custom authors {#folder-custom-author}

-Captivate Prime already supports an ability to give access to content Library using custom roles.
+Learning Manager already supports an ability to give access to content Library using custom roles.
 All custom authors who already have access to the content library, will continue to have access to all content files even after content folders are configured.
 This is to maintain the legacy behavior.
 Administrators need not make any changes in case they wish to continue to current behavior.

 In case they wish to restrict access to these custom authors, Administrators need to edit the existing custom role and configure them by providing access to only specific content folders.